-OWTS Failure means effluent is surfacing or sewage is backing up into plumbing fixtures.
+OWTS Failure is when effluent is surfacing or sewage is backing up into plumbing fixtures.

-OWTS Policy means the California State Water Resources Control Board Water Quality Control Policy for Siting, Design, Operation, and Maintenance of Onsite Wastewater Treatment Systems.
+OWTS Policy is the California State Water Resources Control Board Water Quality Control Policy for Siting, Design, Operation, and Maintenance of Onsite Wastewater Treatment Systems.